digst/OIOIDWS.Net/Examples/Digst.OioIdws.Rest.Examples.ClientNuget/readme.txt

 Replay attack:

 - OioWsTrust: Does not guarantee detecting replays in a load balanced setup due to cache has been implemented in memory.

-Test:
-Manuel man-in-the-middle attacks has been made using Fiddler.
-The following tests has been executed:
-	- Tampering response so that response signature does not validate.
-	- Removing signature in response ensuring that WSC does not accept the response.
-	- Replay attack has been tested.
-	- Sending a response that has expired is not accepted by WSC.

 Examples:
 Please checkout the complete OIOIDWS.Net reference implementation at Softwarebørsen (https://svn.softwareborsen.dk/OIOIDWS/trunk).
 Here is a project called Digst.OioIdws.Rest.Examples.Client that illustrates how a WSC can use this component.